softprops/fixie-grips/README.md

 Besides resolving values handlebars also defines a pluggable system for defining helper directives.

-Some of the default helpers are `if` and `each` with provide conditional and iterative rendering behavior, but they lack the knowledge of scala collection types.
+Some of the default helpers are `if` and `each` with provide conditional and iterative rendering behavior, but they lack the knowledge of Scala collection types.

 To make handlebars.java aware of things that can be iterated over in Scala, plug in `fixiegrips.ScalaHelpers` to the handlebars `registerHelpers` interface.